 Use of Funds:

-Loans can be used for center pivot replacements and conversions, pivot monitoring and control systems, soil moisture probes, weather stations and other irrigation efficiency tools subject to the discretion of the board of directors.
+Loans can be used for center pivot replacements and conversions, pivot monitoring and control systems, and other irrigation efficiency tools subject to the discretion of the board of directors.

 This TWDB funding will be used to help producers replace inefficient equipment with water-saving technology and ultimately keep thousands of acre-feet of water in the Ogallala aquifer.
 Outdated irrigation systems deliver water to crops less efficiently than newer systems.
 For example, a mid-elevation spray application center pivot system, known as MESA, has a 78% application efficiency.
 LEPA, low-energy precision application, is a system developed in the Texas Panhandle in the 1980s that operates at 95% efficiency.
 For a typical 125-acre, quarter-mile pivot-irrigated field, an upgrade to LEPA from MESA can save an agricultural producer 41 acre-feet (over 13 million gallons) of water in a growing season.